-JWARG works with the Armed Forces of Liberia and its Camp Edward Binyah Kesselly (EBK) Clinic, along with the National Public Health Institute of Liberia to conduct a multi-site study of severe infectious diseases.
-This study, called EID005, is led by EIDB and aims to generate data on circulating infectious disease threats in the region and inform countermeasure development.
+JWARG worked with the Armed Forces of Liberia and its Camp Edward Binyah Kesselly (EBK) Clinic, along with the National Public Health Institute of Liberia to conduct a multi-site study of severe infectious diseases.
+This study, called EID005, was led by EIDB and generated data on circulating infectious disease threats in the region.

 Through JWARG, EIDB has worked to develop Camp EBK’s clinical and laboratory staff through multiple trainings offered in West Africa and the US.
-These trainings, along with EIDB’s EID005 study, are aimed at improving the staff’s ability to conduct research and respond to potential outbreaks, while strengthening the Mil-Mil relationship.
+These trainings, along with EIDB’s EID005 study, enhanced the staff’s ability to conduct research and respond to potential outbreaks, while strengthening the Mil-Mil relationship.

 In addition to developing the staff’s ability to conduct clinical research, JWARG has also improved clinic and laboratory capabilities through physical renovation and equipment procurement.
 JWARG collaborated with The Michigan National Guard, Defense HIV/AIDS Prevention Program (DHAPP) and the Liberian Ministry of Defense, to renovate and equip the only laboratory space at Camp EBK successfully activated the EID005 study in April 2018 and it is ongoing.